Strained Layer Crystalline Undulator

-(the subscript `s' stands for `stable').
-To apply this formula to the crystalline undulator, the following two points have to be taken into accounts.
+To apply formula (\ref{chistable}) to the crystalline undulator, the following two points have to be taken into accounts.
 First, the transverse lattice constant of the crystalline undulator is not equal to that of the pure silicon.
-It corresponds to the average germanium concentration $\overline{\chi}$.
-Therefore the deviation $\tilde{\chi}$ from the average concentration has to be used instead of $\chi$.
-Second, formula (\ref{chistable}) assumes a constant germanium concentration in the epitaxial layer, while $\tilde{\chi}$ varies between $0$ and $\overline{\chi}$ (or between $-\overline{\chi}$ and $0$) within a half-period.
+It corresponds to the average germanium fraction $\overline{\chi}$.
+Therefore the deviation $\tilde{\chi}$ from the average concentration has to be compared to $\chi_\mathrm{s}$ instead of $\chi$.
+Second, formula (\ref{chistable}) assumes a constant germanium concentration in the epitaxial layer, while $\tilde{\chi}$ varies between $0$ and $\tilde{\chi}_{0}$ (or between $-\tilde{\chi}_{0}$ and $0$) within a half-period.
 Therefore, the average value over the half period

 will be substituted into the left hand side of (\ref{chistable}).
 The length of the half-period $\lambda_{[001]}/2$ has to be substituted for $h$.
-Finally, taking into account (\ref{chibar0num}) and (\ref{lambda001}) leads to the following expression for the maximum bending amplitude of a stable crystalline undulator
+Finally, taking into account (\ref{chitilde0any}) and (\ref{lambda001}) leads to the following expression for the maximum bending amplitude of a stable crystalline undulator